Ragamuffin War: Indigenous

-In the years before the Ragamuffin War, the indigenous people were seen as a subdivision of the free population and performed the same jobs white and free men performed as livestock and war activities.
+In the years before the Ragamuffin War, the indigenous people were seen as a subdivision of the free population and performed the same jobs as white and free men: livestock and war activities.
 The most famous village is called São Nicolau and is located in Rio Pardo, consisting of indigenous people from the eastern reductions.

 Like the blacks, the indigenous people actively participated in the Ragamuffin War from the first to the last day.
 Although the indigenous presence in the conflict is scarce in the historiography of the Ragamuffin War, through the analysis of letters exchanged between the military, the strategic battle plans, and reports, it is possible to verify that the presence of this group was fundamental for the war.

 Another historical evidence that indirectly points to the presence of Indians in the war is the population change in indigenous villages during the war period.
-In the village of Capela de Santa Maria, there was a sharp demographic drop during the war.
+In the village of Capela de Santa Maria, there was a sharp drop during the war.
 The same happened with the village of São Nicolau, which also witnessed a demographic change with the predominance of older people and children in the village as men in adulthood went to war.
 The villages of São Vicente and Santa Isabel lasted less than three years due to the effects of the war.

 However, the fact that the indigenous people participated in the war does not mean that they supported the cause, whether Ragamuffin or imperial, in its entirety.
 Several indigenous people were arrested after deserting their posts in the army or arguing with the leaders of the troops.
 Among the motivations for enlistment, the possibility of obtaining uniforms and weapons stands out; since, in cases of desertion, the indigenous people took the clothes and weapons they had received with them.

 In Ragamuffin troops

-Although the indigenous people fought on both sides, their presence in the Ragamuffin troops is more documented than in the imperial forces.
+Although indigenous people fought on both sides, their presence in the Ragamuffin troops is more documented than in the imperial forces.

 Both in the campaign and the areas under the administration of the Ragamuffin rebels, there was difficulty in recruiting people to fight in the war, and one solution to increase the military contingent was to resort to the voluntary engagement of indigenous people.
 They performed different tasks, among which we can highlight the training of horses and fighting on the battlefield, and many did them without receiving any remuneration.

 Indigenous participation in the Ragamuffin troops was heterogeneous.
-As mentioned before, some indigenous individuals were arrested due to disobedience to the orders of their superiors, which indicates that they probably did not occupy a prestigious space within the military hierarchy.
+As mentioned before, some indigenous individuals were arrested for disobedience to the orders of their superiors, which indicates that they probably did not occupy a prestigious space within the military hierarchy.
 However, some indigenous people held high positions and even leadership positions, such as Roque Faustino, a captain in the Ragamuffin army and executed as a prisoner of war.